 - Are your deadlifts flawed?

-- Are you frequently experiencing setbacks, or injury with your deadlifts?
+- Do you frequently experiencing setbacks, or injury with your deadlifts?

 - Are you failing to hit new PR’s with your deadlifts?